DESTINATIONS · CALABRIA

 Where exactly is the waterfall located?

-The waterfall is located in the municipality of Bivongi (province of Reggio Calabria), within the Serre Regional Park, in the Stilaro river valley.
+The waterfall is located in the municipality of Bivongi (province of Reggio Calabria), within the Serre Regional Nature Park, on the Folea stream, a tributary of the Stilaro.

 Is it safe to swim beneath the waterfall?